vasilakisfil/Introspected-REST/README.md

 ### What Introspected REST does in bullets
 * It simplifies REST
   * Separates Data from Metadata
 * Gives more to metadata by providing information (vocabularly) to the clinet not only about hypermedia but also other metadata (like data types etc)
-  * It embraces composability
+* It embraces composability of different MicroTypes
+  * enhances negotiation
 * Fixes broken API negotiation (problem+json)